 Archive for the ‘studies about retractions’ Category

-It’s been another busy week at Retraction Watch.
-Here’s a sampling of scientific publishing and misconduct news from around the web:
+Another busy week at Retraction Watch.
+Here’s a sampling of items about scientific publishing, research misconduct, and related issues from around the web:

 Read the rest of this entry »

 Weekend reads: One researcher resents “cyberbullying” while another wishes peer reviewers would spank him